-James Reed is the Chairman of REED – Britain’s biggest and best-known recruitment brand and the largest family-owned recruitment company in the world.
+James Reed CBE is the Chairman and CEO of REED – Britain’s biggest and best-known recruitment brand and the largest family-owned recruitment company in the world.

 James is a regular media commentator on work and labour market issues, with recent appearances including BBC News, Sky News, BBC Radio 2 and The Apprentice.
 He has contributed insight to a wide range of publications including the Financial Times, Harvard Business Review and the Sunday Times.

-James is also a best-selling author of three books, The 7 Second CV, Why You?
-101 Interview Questions You’ll Never Fear Again and Put Your Mindset to Work, which he co-authored with Dr. Paul Stoltz.
+James is also a best-selling author of three books, Why You?
+101 Interview Questions You’ll Never Fear Again, The 7 Second CV, and Life’s Work.

 He is a Fellow of the Chartered Institute of Personnel and Development (CIPD).
 James lives in London with his wife Nicola and their six children.